AdobeDocs/experience-manager-64.en/help/forms/using/install-workbench.md

    >[!NOTE]
    >
    >The Adobe AEM Forms Discovery Plug-in for Flash Builder enables you to quickly build Adobe Flex and AIR applications that invoke a service that is part of AEM Forms through its remoting endpoints.
-Information about how to install and update the plug-in is available on the Adobe web site at <a href="www.adobe.com/go/learn_flex4_sdp_en">www.adobe.com/go/learn_flex4_sdp_en</a>.
+Information about how to install and update the plug-in is available on the Adobe web site at **Link Required**.

 ### Configuring and logging to server {#configuring-and-logging-server}